alpiepho/scoreboard_tn2/README.md

 - Fix top bar (but it does show time etc)
 - Fix no-rotation (setup but still rotates)

+## Reference

+Icons created with https://appicon.co/  NOTE: original image should be square to avoid white edges on IOS Home screen.

 ## (Original Flutter Starter README) Getting Started